New beat: History

-Modern "new beat"
+Midtempo bass

 Modern new beat is known as midtempo bass.
 Modern artists described as "new beat" include 1788-L, and Rezz.
 Notaker described the subgenre as a "fresh sound that’s been generally unexplored in the mainstream electronic realm," further commenting on the versatility of the subgenre, stating "the range of which you can produce in this tempo range can be extremely gritty and heavy to really melodic and beautiful to calm, relaxing and atmospheric."
 Rezz's studio album Certain Kind of Magic peaked at number 12 on the US Billboard Dance/Electronic Albums and her previous album Mass Manipulation received the Electronic Album of the Year awarded at the Juno Awards.
-The Belgian band Psy'Aviah has opened for Praga Khan a number of times, and shows New Beat influence in songs such as "In Silence."

 Record labels

 The rise of the new genre did not only launch new artists; a few new record labels also were set up, especially to release new beat records.
 They lived a golden era with, despite not being mainstream, massive sales, and not only in their home country Belgium but also in the rest of Europe and specifically Ireland and the United Kingdom.
 Roland Beelen (Bellucci of the above-mentioned Morton Sherman Bellucci) and Maurice Engelen (of Praga Khan) set up Antler-Subway Records.
 There was also R&S Records, launched by Renaat Vandepapeliere and his wife.
 Other labels include ARS, PIAS, ZYX Records and Music Man.